grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Hemi took the cup and held it to his lips blowing the acid smell off the surface.
 His glasses steamed up.
 "Does Chips have a handle on the leak?"

 "Eh.
-It's fucking deep under water in the hold now.
+It's under deep fucking water in the hold now.
 She's going to have to dive down there to weld it."

 "Unpleasant."

 "That's one fucking word for it."

 "Even if we get it sealed," said Hemi, "even if we can manage to pump out, even if we get to the surface, things do not look good.
-I looked at the chart, and we are nowhere right now.
+I looked at the chart, and we are approximately nowhere at the moment.
 And we have no fuel or battery remaining to speak of."

 "Still'd rather be nowhere on the surface than sunk on the bottom of somewhere -- in this case that 'somewhere' being a fucking rarely-charted and never-visited undersea mountain."

 "We are in a situation where we need to overcome a whole series of challenges, each in their particular order.
 I am just trying to get ahead of the problem."

-"OK Hemi, you do the fucking thinking ahead.
+"OK Hemi, you do the thinking ahead.
 You let me know if I'm not considering something that impacts our future survivability.
 Otherwise, I need to focus on surviving our situation right now.
 And that currently means getting some of this foul black water out of my boat.
 Right?"

 Hemi nodded.

 "OK.
 Back to the cargo hold I go then."

+[//]: # (----- invisible character break)

 [//]: # (### repairing and pumping out the cargo hold)

 In the cargo hold, Bastian and Gregory were laying out the heavy cloth-covered hoses down the center of the space and hooking them up to portable electric bilge pumps the size of small refrigerators.
+Multiple black hoses and thick electrical cables snaked across the floor grating making navigation treacherous.

-Owen had his own electric pump -- a smaller one that pumped air -- down at the edge of the black lake and he was feeding an air hose to Chips who was wearing a diving mask connected to the air hose.
+Owen had his own electric pump -- a smaller one that pumped air -- down at the edge of the black lake and he was feeding an air hose to Chips who was wearing a diving mask connected to the hose.
 She was kicking to keep her head above water while holding up a welding torch with one hand.
-The welding torch was connected by thick wires to the welding rig mounted in a rack on wheels propped next to the pump at the edge of the lake.
-The wheels had chocks keeping the rig from rolling into the water.
+The welding torch was connected by its own lines to the tanks in the welding rig propped next to the pump at the edge of the lake.
+The wheels of the rig had chocks keeping it from rolling into the water.

+[//]: # (--- EDITED TO HERE ---)

 Chips dove down, and there was a quiet moment before a hot blue light lit up the surface of the water from below, wavered for a moment, and then died away.
 This repeated a few times before Chips' head broke back through the surface.
 She ripped off the diving mask.
 "Owen!
 I need another fucking piece of steel plate, and -- fuck it -- another brace too."